hunterjackson/docs/source/jms.rst

 The Sink supports:

 1. Field selection - Kafka topic payload field selection is supported, allowing you to select fields written to the queue or topic in JMS.
-2. Topic to topic routing.
+2. Topic to JMS Destination routing.
 3. Payload format selection.
 4. Error policies for handling failures.
+5. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema.
+   Only supported when storing as JSON

 Kafka Connect Query Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~